YelloNox/YouTube-UnBlock/README.md

 - [ ] So...
 Playlists are broken :O. Youtube thinks the videos fail to load, then skips them, repeatedly, forever...
 - [ ] Setting saved to local storage (for language implementation mostly)

+## 🎦 Theater Mode?
+There is no official implementation yet, but you can press `f` and reload the page.
+This will swap between regular and cinematic mode.

 ## 💔 Issues?
 If there are any issues, or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
 I appreciate the feedback!